-- The developer describes at least five current accountability uses of the measure including public reporting of health plan data. - While performance for HbA1c testing is relatively high and has shown little improvement in the past three years, the variation seen within certain ethnic patient populations suggests further improvements are needed. - The Committee found the benefit of performing HbA1c testing to outweigh any potential unintended consequences or burden of measurement of requiring HbA1c testing be performed more frequently than the evidence provided suggested.
+- The developer describes at least five current accountability uses of the measure including public reporting of health plan data. - While performance of HbA1c testing is relatively high and has shown little improvement in the past three years, the variation seen within certain ethnic patient populations suggests further improvements are needed. - The Committee found the benefit of performing HbA1c testing to outweigh any potential unintended consequences.
+0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) testing

-- This measure directly competes with: - 0059 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%) - The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose most recent HbA1c level during the measurement year was greater than 9.0% (poor control) or was missing a result, or if an HbA1c test was not done during the measurement year] - o 0575 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Control (<8.0%) - The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose most recent HbA1c level is <8.0% during the measurement year. - Not having an HbA1c test is captured in the numerators of #0059 and #0575, in that that if the test is not performed for a particular patient, the provider "fails" the measure for that patient.
-Some members thought that the testing measure (#0057) isn't needed since that information is captured in #0059 and #0575.
-However, other members use #0057 as a way to identify those patients who have not been tested, noting that this information would be hard for certain practices (e.g., small private practices that may not use EHRS) to obtain if the testing measure is not endorsed.
-Members also agreed that the data collection burden for the testing measure is not high and that performance rates still indicate opportunity for improvement.
-The Committee concluded that there is justification to continue endorsement of the testing measure at this time.
+- This measure directly competes with: - 0059 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%) - The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose most recent HbA1c level during the measurement year was greater than 9.0% (poor control) or was missing a result, or if an HbA1c test was not done during the measurement year] - 0 0575 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Control (<8.0%) - The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose most recent HbA1c level is <8.0% during the measurement year. - Because this measure competes with the HbA1c poor control measure (HbA1c >9%, #0059) and the HbA1c "good control" measure (HbA1c <8%, #0575) (that is, the absence of testing is incorporated into these two HbA1c measures), the Committee was asked to discuss whether there is justification for continued endorsement of this testing measure.
+The Committee acknowledged that some implementers must rely on this measure to identify those patients who have not been tested because they cannot easily obtain the information through measures #0059 and #0575.
+Members agreed that the data collection burden for this measure is relatively low and that performance rates still indicate opportunity for improvement; therefore, they concluded that there is justification to continue endorsement of this measure at this time.